sudeeprp/default-coding/modeling-needed-capabilities.md

 The customer needs

-- Live display of count
-- ability to staff billing stations
+- what?
+- what?

 for ensuring quick service

-Count needs to differentiate between visitors and staff
+It needs to be `what?`

-Accuracy: 100 visitors will be reported between 95 and 105, in a period of 3 hours

-Valid = visitors ; Invalid = staff

 It needs to be `what?`